 What is the project timeline?

-Preliminary engineering and conceptual design work began in early 2012.
-Environmental studies will begin in early 2013 with final design following in early 2014.
-Construction is expected to begin at the end of 2014 with the new siding in place by fall of 2017.
+Preliminary engineering began in early 2012.
+Environmental studies began in early 2013.
+Final design is expected in early 2015.
+Construction is expected to begin in summer of 2015 with the rail improvements in place by fall of 2017.

-- American Recovery and Reinvestment Act (ARRA) - $34.7 million
+This project is funded through the American Recovery and Reinvestment Act (ARRA) - $33.2 million.

 How can I get more information?